lukechampine/muse/README.md

 of these services.
 My shard server address is http://shard.lukechampine.com, and you can get a personal `walrus` server by visiting https://narwal.lukechampine.com.

+To communicate with your `muse` server, you can use the [`musec`](cmd/musec/README.md) CLI client, or interface with the API directly.
 API documentation can be found [here](https://lukechampine.com/docs/muse).